 These aren’t either/or options.
 They’re all mandatory elements, meaning that we should see each element in your programme overview and your budget.

 If you were looking to run a course or training programme without the real life employment experience then we were unlikely to say yes to your application.
-This type of work would likely be a better fit for our Fund A grants.
+This type of work would likely be a better fit for our Trailblazer Fund.

 The creative project is so 18-25s “can plan and execute a real project, developing project management skills and building up a track record and portfolio for future employment”.
 The best proposals gave the 18-25s real autonomy to plan and execute, rather than working to a fixed idea with little creative control.

-Also, if people weren’t being paid the real living wage of equivalent for work they were doing then we were also likely to say no.
+The fund can also be mistaken for a wage subsidy or internship scheme; its not.
+The fund seeks to address some of the wider issues faced by creatives in the early stages in their career and therefore if people weren’t being paid the real living wage or equivalent for work they were doing then we were also likely to say no.

 We’re particularly interested in supporting micro-businesses and small-scale enterprises through the Incubator Fund.
 Whilst profit-making companies are eligible to apply, we won’t award funding to organisations that we think could or should be paying for these kinds of initiatives themselves.

-We see that budgets are stretched to the max right now and arguably all types of organisation need the cash.
+We know budgets are stretched and arguably all types of organisation need the cash.
 However, in line with the fund’s objectives, we focussed our investment this round on newer and small-scale enterprises (including sole traders) and we funded very few organisations with large turnovers (£500k or more).
 This was because we see that smaller businesses have less funds or access to capital to be able to pay for this themselves.
 Where we have invested in profit-making organisations we expect this work to become embedded in their future business plans and not reliant on further Youth Music funding.

 Balancing the portfolio

-As with all our funding decisions, we always try and spread the funding equitably across the country.
-In this round this meant there was higher investment in Scotland and the Midlands, both of which received comparatively low investment in Round One.
-In Round Three we would welcome more applications from the East Midlands and the East of England as both regions have been underrepresented in previous funding rounds.
+As with all our decisions, we always try and spread the funding equitably across the country.
+In this round this meant there was higher investment in Scotland and the North East, both of which received comparatively low investment in Round One.
+In Round Five we would welcome more applications from the the Midlands, Wales and East of England.

-The next round of Incubator Fund is due to open in late July.
+The next round of Incubator Fund is will open in early November.
 If you’re not sure whether to apply or re-apply then do get in touch to book in a chat.
 You can reach us by email at email@example.com